mazzalab/pyntacle/docs/_build/html/_sources/installation.rst.txt

   activate name_of_my_env

-Finally, we install the latest version of Dedalus:
+Finally, we install the latest version of pyntacle:

 ::

-  conda install -y -c bfxcss -c conda-forge dedalus
+  conda install -y -c bfxcss -c conda-forge pyntacle

 ==============================
-Installing Dedalus from source
+Installing pyntacle from source
 ==============================

 Installing from source is advised for advanced users only.
 The following instructions were written for Mac OS v.11+ and a few major Linux distros.
 System requirements can vary for other distros/versions.

 The source code can be downloaded from our `GitHub <http://example.com>`_ releases page as a .tar.gz file.
-Before trying to install Dedalus, there are system requirements that need to be satisfied on each platform.
+Before trying to install pyntacle, there are system requirements that need to be satisfied on each platform.

 --------------
 Debian, Ubuntu